esonn/ferret/README.md

 Version 5.3 (in preparation) changes:

-- file-specific tokenising of c/c++, Java, VB, lisp/scheme/clojure,
+- file-specific tokenising of major programming languages (see list above)
-  python, ruby, html/xml
 - no user-selection of text/code format (gui retains option to process unrecognised files as txt or word-processed files)
-- drag and drop filenames from Explorer onto Select Files dialog
+- drag and drop files onto Select Files dialog